rajputs588/sampletest2/README.md

-this is a sample vulnerable project
+this is a sample vulnerable project try to avaoid the changes